 With a resistance band, you can lie down on a bench or just in a standing position to stretch the band easily to any direction, without worrying about the force of gravity towards the down direction.

-Plus, the resistance bands often come with a different stretch of resistance levels and you can slowly build up your strength in any direction, horizontally or vertically.
+Plus, the resistance bands often come with different stretch resistance levels and you can slowly build up your strength in any direction, horizontally or vertically.

 Imagine if you use a different set of free weights workouts for the same purpose?
 Not cool to me!

-If you just need to be fit rather than be more muscular, then go for the resistance bands as it won’t give you that much heavy challenge you need to build more muscles.
+If you just need to be fit rather than be more muscular, then go for the resistance bands as they won’t give you that much heavy challenge you need to build more muscles.

 What Are The Pros and Cons Between Resistance Bands And Free Weights?